How to Migrate a PostgreSQL Database to Another Server

 A current server running Ubuntu 22.04 with PostgreSQL installed.
 The database to be transferred should already exist in PostgreSQL.

-A new cloud server or virtual machine with Ubuntu 22.04 and cloud PostgreSQL pre-installed.
+A new cloud server or virtual machine with Ubuntu 22.04 and affordable cloud PostgreSQL pre-installed.
 This article uses PostgreSQL version 15.
 On Hostman, you can easily deploy such a server by choosing the PostgreSQL image when creating a server.

 Optionally, the pgAdmin client application for connecting and managing PostgreSQL databases.
 PgAdmin can be installed on any OS, including Windows, Linux, and macOS.